archerpmorgan/azureiotedge-stablewaveform-generator/README.md

 # Simulated Wave Form Generator for IoT Edge

-Below are the desired properties in Json used by the module.
+Below are the desired properties in Json used by the module:

 ```json
 {
     "properties": {